 Of all the home safety tips you can implement, this could be the one that saves your life or the life of someone you know: it’s very easy to accidentally overdose on prescription opioids.
 They cause drowsiness, confusion, and cravings for more of the medication.
 Protect your family by employing these tips:

 - Be careful with your prescription medication.
 Use a pill case with a timer, or ask a family member to help you with timing your doses.

 - Be aware that burglars are looking for these drugs.
 If you take opioid pain medication—or any medication—don’t dispose of the empty bottles in the trash or recycling.
 Instead, bring them to a pharmacy that offers pill bottle recycling.

 - Don’t mention that you are on medication in front of people you don’t know.
 When you are at the park with your kids or in the waiting room at your doctor’s office or even at the pharmacy, don’t share your medical situation with anyone.

 We live in a wired world where many people share a lot of information on social media sites and, unwittingly, other parts of the web.
 Even if your profiles are protected, any hacker worth a grain of salt can get to them.
-Keep these safety tips in mind any time you go online:
+Keep these online safety tips in mind:

 - Don’t share information that could compromise your safety.
 That means don’t advertise that you are going on vacation or to the hospital for a long stay.